RamonMartinez01/delonix-regia-front/README.md

 # Delonix - Frontend

-This repository contains the frontend application for Delonix Regia, a B2B SaaS platform designed for Machine Learning Model User Acceptance Testing (UAT) and deployment monitoring.
+This repository contains the frontend application for **Delonix**, a B2B SaaS platform designed for Machine Learning Model User Acceptance Testing (UAT) and deployment monitoring.

-The interface facilitates the workflow between ML engineers managing models and stakeholders validating them through a structured feedback loop (Data Flywheel).
+The interface facilitates the workflow between ML engineers managing models and stakeholders, validating them through a structured feedback loop (Data Flywheel).

 ## Tech Stack